Keatlegile31/Media-Store-Management-System/README.md

 # Media Store Management System (C#)

-This is a simple console-based media store management system developed in **C#** as part of a university assignment.
+This is a simple console-based media store management system developed in **C#** as part of my first year university assignment.
 The application manages records for Books, CDs, and DVDs.

 To go beyond the basic requirements, a **password authentication system** was implemented to restrict access to the application.